MunGell/awesome-for-beginners/CONTRIBUTING.md

 - Example link formatting: `- [awesome-for-beginners](https://github.com/MunGell/awesome-for-beginners/labels/good-first-contribution) _(label: good-first-contribution)_ <br> A list of awesome beginners-friendly projects.`
 - Link additions should be added to the bottom of the relevant category.
 - New categories or improvements to the existing categorization are welcome.
-- Check your spelling and grammar.
+- Check your spelling and grammar before trying to submit a pull request.
 - Make sure your text editor is set to remove trailing whitespace.
+- Make sure your auto-correct does not automatically change words without your notice.
 - The pull request and commit should have a meaningful title.
 - Make sure to give a description about your pull request.
 - If label does not clearly state its "beginner friendly" purpose, please make sure to confirm with maintainer that it is used for such issues.
 Please include the link to where maintainer confirms it in the PR.
 See examples below: